Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: System Design

-\PHM{Memory allocation and block management.} Based on our measurements, using native APIs to allocate memory blocks for a single model can result in a high overhead of up to hundreds of milliseconds (Fig.~\ref{fig:block_eviction}), which hinders overall swapping and inference performance. \SysName hence pre-allocates all GPU memory and internally manage all blocks to avoid relying on native APIs for block allocation.
-Key to block management is to efficiently reduce memory fragments.
-To address this issue, a classic approach is the Buddy memory allocation~\cite{buddy_memory}, which divides and merges idle blocks based on power-of-two multiples.
-We revise this approach by exploiting two characteristics of \SysName.
+\PHM{Memory block allocation.} To mitigate the high overhead of native GPU memory allocation, \SysName reserves all GPU memory at bootstrap and internally manages memory blocks.
+This provides a shim layer to service memory requests from functions, without needing the native method.
+Key to this approach is to avoid memory fragmentation, which can decrease available GPU memory and harm overall efficiency. \SysName effectively addresses this issue by extending the Buddy memory allocation scheme~\cite{buddy_memory} and leveraging unique characteristics of inference.
+It consolidates memory blocks from the same models to minimize fragmentation and enables sharing of common-sized blocks across different models (see details in Appendix~\ref{sec:appendix_block_alloc}).

-First, we leverage block usage patterns of ML frameworks for reduced memory fragments.
-For instance, PyTorch employs fixed-size blocks (e.g., 20 MB) to host small- and moderate-sized data, resulting in high popularity and easy sharing of these blocks across various models.
-Motivated by this observation, \SysName consolidates these fixed-size blocks to reduce fragmentation.
-In particular, \SysName divides all GPU memory into a number of \emph{memory partitions} during bootstrap, which are created via the native allocation API and have consistent sizes. \SysName consolidates the fixed-size blocks into a few memory partitions, which require only simplified memory layouts and can be generally shared across models.
-Irregular-sized blocks are managed separately in different partitions, where we adopt the classic Buddy allocation to reduce memory fragments.
-Second, we note that all blocks of a single model are usually accessed entirely during model swapping and execution, as well as reclaimed together after model eviction.
-This observation inspires us to package blocks from the same model as tightly as possible, e.g., by collocating them into a single memory partition.
-This approach enables model eviction to easily free entire memory partitions, making them available for future block allocation.
-In addition, \SysName also periodically consolidates blocks to reduce overall fragments.
+\if 0 First, we leverage the block patterns of ML frameworks to improve memory sharing.
+We observe that ML frameworks like PyTorch typically use fixed-sized memory blocks (e.g., 20MB) to consolidate small- and moderate-sized data, resulting in high popularity and easy sharing of these blocks across various models.
+Motivated by this observation, \SysName proposes a two-tier block management scheme. \SysName divides all GPU memory into a number of \emph{memory partitions}, where each partition can either host common fixed-sized blocks or manage irregular-sized blocks via the Buddy allocation algorithm.
+When functions request memory blocks with common sizes, \SysName consolidates them on associated memory partitions, effectively reducing the internal memory fragmentation and enabling efficient sharing of those partitions.
+Second, we note that memory blocks of a single model are usually accessed in their entirety during model swapping and execution, and are reclaimed together after model eviction.
+This observation inspires \SysName to package blocks from the same model as tightly as possible, such as collocating them into a single memory partition.
+By employing this approach, model eviction can also free the entire memory partitions, making them available for future block allocation.
+Furthermore, \SysName periodically consolidates blocks across partitions to reduce memory fragments. \fi